 This is a nuanced question.
 Permanent roofline lighting isn't a kitchen reno or a bathroom upgrade — it's a curb appeal and lifestyle feature.
 That said, evidence suggests it does contribute positively to perceived property value and listing appeal.

 Real estate agents in Calgary increasingly note that homes with permanent exterior lighting photograph better, show better at evening viewings, and generate more interest during holiday listing periods.
-Some estimates place the curb appeal premium from quality exterior lighting in the 1–2.5% range on property value — on a $600,000 Calgary home, that's $6,000–$15,000 in additional perceived value.
+Some estimates place the curb appeal premium from quality exterior lighting in the 1–2.5% range on property value — a meaningful contribution on any Calgary home.

 Whether a buyer will explicitly pay more for your lighting system is harder to quantify.
 What's clearer is that it makes your home more memorable, more competitive during showings, and less likely to sit on the market.
 For homeowners planning to sell in 5–10 years, it's a legitimate selling feature — particularly in newer suburban communities where curb appeal is a major differentiator.